As posted by Asshole # 112 TL Mitchell (4/3/10):

 IMO and the opinions of professional detailers nothing except plush

 microfiber should ever touch your paint.
-The true anal retentives will spend
+The true anal retentives will

 10 bucks or more on a single 16 x 16 "rag".
 Assuming you simply want to